Italian Ricotta Cookies

 Looking for more Christmas cookie ideas?
 Try my buttery Spritz cookies recipe, these easy gingerbread cookies or these classic snowball cookies.

-These cookies actually have a very light, yet wonderful flavor to them.
-They are very vanilla, but these also have a little lemon zest as well, giving them a wonderfully refreshing flavor.
-And then with their cake-like texture, it’s like eating tasty little pillows!
+• Sweet with a hint of tanginess.
+These ricotta cookies are very vanilla, but they also have a little lemon zest as well, giving them a refreshing flavor.
+Not cheesy at all!

-Italian Ricotta Cookies with red, green and white sprinkles layered in a red Christmas Tree shaped platter.
+Italian ricotta cookies with red, green, and white sprinkles layered in a red Christmas tree shaped platter.

 These cookies contain ingredients you should mostly have on hand with a couple exceptions.
+For exact amounts and the full set of directions, check out the recipe card below.

 • All purpose flour

-• Baking soda – Some recipes use a combination of baking soda and baking powder, but I must prefer all baking soda.
+• Baking soda – Some recipes use a combination of baking soda and baking powder, but I prefer all baking soda.
 I generally prefer that in cookies and it definitely applies here.
 I find that it gives a more moist and tender cookie that stays softer for longer.
-I find that adding in baking powder makes them more dense, which I don’t prefer.
+I find that adding in baking powder makes them more dense, which I don’t love.

-• Salt, Vanilla extract – For Flavor.
+• Vanilla extract

-• Butter, Eggs, Sugar
+• Sugar

-• Lemon Zest – While you could leave this out, the cookie flavor might be a little dull without it.
+• Lemon zest – While you could leave this out, the cookie flavor might be a little dull without it.
 The cookies taste ever so slightly of lemon.
 It’s not super obvious, but it’s there and very tasty!

-How to make Italian Ricotta Cookies
+How to Make Italian Ricotta Cookies

-3. Time for the vanilla extract and Ricotta cheese.
+• Time for the vanilla extract and ricotta cheese.
 Mix them into the cookie dough until well combined.

 Read transcript